 McClane added that the specific claim the lawsuit alleges regards TikTok’s addictiveness.

-“(The lawsuit is) saying that TikTok is knowingly trying to get kids addicted, and their claim is that the app is optimized to kind of give, especially younger users, a dopamine hit at certain times in a way that keeps them on the platform,” McClane stated.
+“(The lawsuit is) saying that TikTok is knowingly trying to get kids addicted, and their claim is that the app is optimized to kind of give, especially younger users, a dopamine hit at certain times in a way that keeps them on the platform,” McClane said.

 Get The Daily Illini in your inbox!